Framingham Workers' Compensation

 Workers in all sectors face the potential risk of suffering an injury on the job.
 In fact, according to the Bureau of Labor Statistics there were 4,405 workers killed in 2013, which is an average of 85 deaths every week.
 When an injury or fatality occurs, workers’ compensation benefits may be available to the victim or to surviving family members.
-A Framingham, MA legal team at the Law Offices of Jeffrey S. Glassman can provide representation to victims who have suffered a workplace injury.Framingham Workers Face Risks
+A Framingham, MA legal team at the Jeffrey Glassman Injury Lawyers can provide representation to victims who have suffered a workplace injury.Framingham Workers Face Risks

 Framingham is located in Middlesex County, midway between Boston Massachusetts and Worcester.
 The city is bordered by Marlborough, Sherborn, Natick, Wayland, Ashland and Sudbury and is divided by the east-west Route 9.
 Framingham earned a place on the list of top places to live in the United States in Money Magazine in 2012 and as of the 2010 census, there were 68,318 people living in Framingham.